divine-agent/divine-agent/apps/graphql/README.md

-# Catstronauts - server
+# Divi GraphQL

-The starting point of the `server` code for Odyssey Lift-off I course.
+> This is the GraphQL API for the divine-agent project.